mainwp/mainwp-child/readme.txt

 * Fixed: Bug where the Stream plugin update was showing if the plugin is hidden
 * Fixed: MainWP Child Server Information page layout fixed
 * Fixed: Restore issue in case the child plugin is hidden with the Branding Extension
-* Tweak: New feature for the File Uploader extension - wp-content folder auto detected if renamed
+* Tweak: New feature for the File Uploader extension - wp-content folder auto-detected if renamed
 * Tweak: Heatmap tracker script disabled by default
 * Tweak: Updated the Warning message in case child site is disconnected
 * Tweak: Updated the Warning message in case child site is disconnected